GBPUSD Technical Analysis - Playing the range | Forexlive

 - The latest UK Retail Sales missed expectations across the board by a big margin as consumer spending remains weak.

-- The market expects the BoE to start cutting rates in Q2 2024
+- The market expects the BoE to start cutting rates in Q2.

 GBPUSD Technical Analysis – Daily Timeframe